-When the growing season comes to an end, you can still use your garden’s bounty in all your cooking!
+When the growing season ends, you can still use your garden’s bounty in all your cooking!
 Learn how to preserve fresh herbs from your garden with these simple and easy preservation methods.

 Ah, fresh herbs.
 I love the way they take my simple recipes from good to splendid!

-I absolutely love my herb garden and look forward to harvesting fresh flavorful herbs every year to use in my recipes.
-A few of my favorites are basil for pizza and pesto, oregano and thyme for pasta, and rosemary for anything Mediterranean.
+I love my herb garden and look forward to harvesting fresh, flavorful herbs yearly to use in my recipes.
+My favorites are basil for pizza and pesto, oregano and thyme for pasta, and rosemary for anything Mediterranean.

-Unfortunately, there are very few herbs that grow as evergreens – especially in colder climates like mine.
+Unfortunately, very few herbs grow as evergreens – especially in colder climates like mine.
 So, unless you have an indoor herb garden, you’ll need to harvest your fresh garden herbs and preserve them to continue using them through the winter.

 How To Preserve Fresh Herbs For Winter Use

-There are two basic ways of preserving fresh herbs from your garden: drying them or freezing them.
-When you want to enjoy that fresh-from-the-garden flavor in your recipes all year long, try one of these methods.
+Two basic ways of preserving fresh herbs from your garden are drying them or freezing them.
+Try one of these methods when you want to enjoy that fresh-from-the-garden flavor in your recipes all year long.